How to insurance-proof your remodel during construction

 Avoid a nightmare renovation and choose your contractor wisely

 Renovation quotes can range widely, as can the quality of work performed.
 If you plan to hire a general contractor, do yourself a favor and make sure you are working with someone licensed, trustworthy and experienced.
-HGTV suggests you ask for referrals, look at credentials, check references, and get everything in writing, including the bid, scope of work, and more.
+Ask for referrals, look at credentials, check references, and get everything in writing, including the bid, scope of work, and more.

 Understand your risk: A home renovation is like liability limbo